abu-hasib/random-quote-machine/README.md

 # random-quote-machine
+# Part of the challenges on freecodecamp

-Makes a reqest for a new quote on each button click
+Makes a request for a new quote on each button click